 Provide employee benefits that make your employees’ lives easier.
 Free meals while at work, a transportation stipend, scholarships, employee bonuses, contributions to child-care costs, paid time off, paid parental leave — these are just a few non-traditional employee benefits you could consider offering your restaurant staff.
 Today’s job seekers want to work for companies that treat them like humans, not cogs in a wheel.
 Helping your employees with their lives outside of work will help them be more productive and efficient while at work.

-Provide early wage access for employees.
+Provide earned wage access for employees.
 When restaurant employees feel supported by their employer through great pay and benefits, they’re happier and can do their best work.
-According to Forbes, 78% of Americans are living paycheck to paycheck, the ability for your employees to access their wages when needed, before payday, is becoming more and more essential.
-Financial stress is a significant mental burden that can lead to burnout, absenteeism, and turnover, and early wage access can help alleviate these issues.
-Offering early wage access can improve restaurant employee experience, increase financial stability and improve retention.
+According to Market Watch, more than half of American consumers (56%) said they are living paycheck to paycheck and restaurant employees are no exception, many of whom have limited or no emergency savings.
+The ability for your employees to access their wages when needed, before payday, is becoming more and more essential.
+Financial stress is a significant mental burden that can lead to burnout, absenteeism, and turnover, and earned wage access can help alleviate these issues.
+Offering earned wage access can improve restaurant employee experience, increase financial stability and improve retention.
 According to a PwC employee financial wellness survey, one in four employees were distracted at work by personal finance issues in the past year and 54% said financial or money matters caused the most stress.
-By providing early wage access, employees can reap the benefits of greater financial flexibility.
+By providing earned wage access, employees can reap the benefits of greater financial flexibility.

 Schedule one-on-one meetings regularly with every member of your restaurant staff. — Connecting regularly with each employee is an essential part of improving your restaurant’s employee retention rate.
 One-on-one meetings are a private check-in between a manager and an individual they manage.
 During these chats, the employee is encouraged to share how things are going at work, ask for help overcoming obstacles, set professional development goals, and hear feedback from their manager.
 There’s never enough time when you’re working in a restaurant, but scheduling one-on-ones with your staff will help you identify early on if an employee is unhappy or struggling, then put together a plan to turn their experience around and prevent them from seeking employment elsewhere.